b12-archive/tiny-error/Readme.md

 //» Error: [my library] Oh no. Not again!
 ```

-***

 <a                                                      id="maker-function"></a>
-&ast;&emsp;*maker function* – a term I coined together for a function that creates an object.
-Not an instance of a specific class (that’s a *constructor*), not an instance of any class (*factory*).
+> &ast;&ensp;*maker function* – a term I coined together for a function that creates an object.
+Not an instance of a class (that’s a *factory*).
+Not an instance of a specific class (*constructor*).
 Just an object.
 If there is another word for that, great!
 Tell me in [an issue](https://github.com/studio-b12/tiny-error/issues/new) please.